ILIAS-eLearning/ILIAS/docs/development/maintenance.md

 * All people holding an authority must agree to coordinate the development of their [component](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/components-and-directories.md) with the Product Manager and with the people maintaining other units of code.
-* One of the people holding either the **Authority to Sign off Code Changes** or the **Authority to Sign off Conceptual Changes** gets assigned related bugs automatically by the [Issue-Tracker](https://mantis.ilias.de).
+* One of the people holding either the **Authority to Sign off on Code Changes** or the **Authority to Sign off on Conceptual Changes** gets assigned related bugs automatically by the [Issue-Tracker](https://mantis.ilias.de).
 S/he is responsible to make sure all issues receive a response within the defined time frame and are either fixed in a timely manner or postponed/closed with a solid explanation.
-* The people holding the **Authority to Sign off Code Changes** are responsible for pull requests to their component and get assigned related pull requests according to the [Rules for Maintainers and Coordinators assigned to PRs](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/contributing.md#rules-for-community-members-assigned-to-prs).
+* The people holding the **Authority to Sign off on Code Changes** are responsible for pull requests to their component and get assigned related pull requests according to the [Rules for Maintainers and Coordinators assigned to PRs](https://github.com/ILIAS-eLearning/ILIAS/blob/trunk/docs/development/contributing.md#rules-for-community-members-assigned-to-prs).